 We have visited San Francisco many times over the years.
 Whenever we visit a city for the first time, we always take the Hop-On Hop-Off City Tour.
 To get acquainted with the lay of the land, we take one full loop first and then go back to the areas that interest us the most.
 Once you have been to San Francisco, it is easy to see why others fall in love with it returning repeatedly.

-Find out more about the Hop-On Hop-Off San Francisco Sightseeing Pass.
+Find out more about the Hop-On Hop-Off tour or experience more with a San Francisco Sightseeing Pass.

 Here is our list of top things to do in San Francisco